Quicr/quicr-mac/README.md

 on your needs.

 You can provide your own build outside of this repo by setting the environment variable `OPENSSL_PATH`.
-Expected based directories must exist in the `OPENSSL_PATH` for each xcodebuild platform.
+Expected subdirectories directories must exist in the `OPENSSL_PATH` for each xcodebuild platform.
 Below are the expected subdirectories:

 ```